 Tennessee was where the real beauty of the south began to enter my bloodstream.
 A lovely man named Paul hosted us in an awesome ranch called 'A River Runs Through It', in the gorgeous countryside near Franklin.
 The first thing that Paul did was to mow the round-pen down so that Mortana wouldn't get too much green grass that night.
 He joined me for a long chat where we realized how aligned we are politically and in lifestyle.
 He toured me through the very cool barn/B&B that owner Valerie had appointed in classic western styling, all the way down to a portable claw footed bathtub which Paul rolled to the edge of the barn!
 He slide open the massive doors, hitched the hose up to an on-demand water heater and left me to the silhouette of distant trees and fireflies, the site of which I hadn't seen since I was a child in Massachusetts.
 This was Andrea HEAVEN!
 I was enchanted by the whole scene and felt that Paul would make a great land partner, somewhere down the line.
 We rested well before the last leg of our journey into North Carolina.

 There is a man here named Wayne who is about the kindest, salt of the earth character you could possibly meet.
 Wayne not only took the time to set us up in a prime spot on the creek, one that is higher than most of the others (important when the flash floods risk floating everything you own down the road), but he's been here to make me feel comfortable and welcomed.
 He brought about 30 tractor loads of dirt to fill Mortana's shelter, which the last flood had stolen and left with a lake in the middle.
-He raised my small trailer off it's axle, and is setting me up with help I need for the stress the load has imposed on it.
+He raised my small trailer off it's axle so that it isn't burdened by the weight.
 He's funny and kind and a very nice friend.

 To see exactly where we've landed, go to LeatherwoodMountains.com